kesfrance/R-Programming-and-data-science-John-Hopkins/README.md

 # R-Programming-for-data-science

-A Repository for some R programs generated for the data science
+A Repository for some R programs I generated for data science